WMD-group/ElementEmbeddings/README.md

 Getting started
 --------

-Atomic_Embeddings's main feature, the Embedding class is accessible by importing the class.
+ElementEmbeddings's main feature, the Embedding class is accessible by importing the class.

 Installation